-The views and opinions expressed in this editorial are mine alone, and are in no way representative of those of Theme Park Tourist or its entire staff.
+The views and opinions expressed in this editorial are mine alone, and are not necessarily representative of those of Theme Park Tourist or its entire writing team.

 There's almost nothing that can compare with the endorphine-drenched sensation of sailing past a full queue for your favorite E-Ticket with a FastPass in hand (or in-app).
 Since 1999, Disney's FastPass service has truly redefined a day at the parks for a generation of Disney fans.
 The problem is that the ways it's changed your favorite park aren't always for the better.

 FastPass has become so deeply engrained in Disney Parks operations, it's hard to imagine visiting a park without it.
 And yet, there's an argument to be made that if FastPass flashed out of existence, a visit to the happiest place on Earth may be happier.
 I know what you're thinking, but hear me out...
 Let's start at the beginning to see why Disney created FastPass, then dissect the seven ways that FastPass might be making your day at Disney Parks worse...

 Imagine Disney Parks in, say, 1995.

 Disney is more popular than ever.
 Michael Eisner has been the CEO of Disney for a decade now, and his plan to completely revitalize Disney has worked.
 His “Disney Renaissance” of animation has yielded Little Mermaid, Aladdin, Beauty and the Beast, and The Lion King, revitalizing Disney’s image in pop culture.
 Likewise, his idea to infuse movie-related thrills into the theme parks to make them hip-and-happening places for all has worked out well, too.